Install Elasticsearch

 Follow the instructions for your OS distribution:

-To manually install the P4 Plugin Filter, also known as the Elasticsearch plugin p4search-filter:
+The P4 Plugin Filter is also known as the Elasticsearch plugin, p4search-filter.

 1. Remotely log in to the Elasticsearch host.